zrupay/zru-python/README.md

-# ZRU Python
+# ZRU Python SDK

-# Overview
+## Overview

-ZRU Python provides integration access to the ZRU API.
+The ZRU Python SDK provides easy access to the ZRU API, allowing developers to manage transactions, products, plans, taxes, subscriptions, and notifications seamlessly.

 [![Coverage Status](https://coveralls.io/repos/github/zru/zru-python/badge.svg?branch=master)](https://coveralls.io/github/zru/zru-python?branch=master)

-# Installation
+## Installation

-You can install using `pip`:
+Install the SDK via pip:

 ```bash
 pip install --upgrade zru-python
 ```

-or `easy_install`
+Alternatively, you can use `easy_install`:

 ```bash
 easy_install --upgrade zru-python
 ```

-or to install from source, run:
+To install from the source, run:

 ```bash
 python setup.py install
 ```

-# Migration Guide for Versions Prior to 1.x.x
+## Migration Guide for Versions Prior to 1.x.x

-If you are migrating from a version prior to 1.x.x, you will need to update your import statements to reflect the change from mc2p to zru.
-Here is a guide to help you make these changes.
+If you're upgrading from a version earlier than 1.x.x, you will need to update your import statements to reflect the transition from `mc2p` to `zru`.
+Here's a guide to help with this transition:

 ### Updating Import Statements

-For any imports that used the mc2p module, replace mc2p with zru.
+Replace any imports from the `mc2p` module with `zru`.

-#### Example
+#### Example:

 Before:
 ```python